tatia21/rsschool-cv/cv.md

 ## About me

 #### Have a high working capacity, I am able to work in multitasking mode and in a team, I have developed organizational and managerial skills.
 Hobbies: reading books, music, sports.
-Married, three children.
+Married, have children.

 ------------------------        --------------------------

 ## Contacts

 ### My email-adress   				gonchariktatana@gmail.com
-### My phone									+375447199250
+### My phone									+48452396629

 ------------------------        --------------------------